ziapeltagames/lavender-hack/RULES.md

 ## Bonuses/Penalties

-There are certain situations where bonuses and penalties are applied to test roll.
+There are certain situations where bonuses and penalties are applied to a test roll.
 These are just additional modifiers added to the result.
 The main source of bonuses and penlties are attributes.
 No test roll may have a bonus higher than +5 for any reason.

 ## Usage Dice